 In spite of anonymity promises of apps such as Spillit, advanced technology and savvy users can track and identify users when they’re not supposed to be able to do this.
 This is valuable in cases associated with crimes and bullying.
 In addition to innocent or naive users, social media troublemakers or criminals can also endanger themselves by inadvertently revealing their own identities.

-In a few days, the follow up to this article will provide a variety of tactics to reduce and eliminate many of the dangers associated with social media sites and apps.
+The follow up to this article will provide tactics to reduce and eliminate many of the dangers associated with social media sites and apps.
 In the meantime, general tips and guidelines can be found in the article, How To Protect Your Child on Social Networks.